 Leader in Training Supervisor

 Mike has worked at Brooks in this role for the past fifteen years.
 Mike’s focus is to lead the LIT’s in becoming youth development professionals in a friendly, camp atmosphere.
 Mike has been involved in education for over twenty years and currently works as an Assistant Principal after having taught fifth-grade in Andover.
 Mike has coached J.V.
 Boys Soccer at Andover High and previously coached J.V.
 Boys Lacrosse and Freshman Boys Basketball.
 Mike loves to utilize his extensive experience in the classroom, at camp, and on the field to help kids see their full potential in any arena.
 In his spare time, Mike is pursuing a second master’s degree in school leadership.
 He is married to his wife, Nina, and has two daughters who also attend and love Brooks School Day Camp.

 LIT II Counselor

-Ramille is starting his fourth year as a member of the LIT Team.
+Ramille is starting his fifth year as a member of the LIT Team.
 Ramille currently teaches 8th grade U.S. History at in Lexington.
 Ramille is the father of two boys.
 His oldest son is currently attending Clark University and his youngest attend the day camp.